 Ioulia Konstantinou is a PhD researcher at LSTS.
-She provides assistance to the BPH in the Data Protection in Humanitarian Action project ran in collaboration with the ICRC, and is rapportuer of the GDPR Workshop Series.
+She provided assistance for the Data Protection in Humanitarian Action project ran in collaboration with the ICRC, and was rapportuer of the GDPR Workshop Series.

 Mistale Taylor is a PhD candidate at Utrecht University, The Netherlands.
 During her stay at LSTS, VUB, Mistale contributed to developing the BPH Communications Strategy and is the BPH Newsletter Editor.

 Prof. Meg Leta Jones is an Assistant Professor in Georgetown University's Communication, Culture & Technology program and Science, Technology, and International Affairs program and will be visiting the Brussels Privacy Hub in 2017.

 Dr. Hiroshi Miyashita is Associate Professor of Law at Chuo University, Tokyo, Japan and visited the BPH from April- May 2016